Small business bookkeeping for beginners

 If you’re acting as bookkeeper for a small business, you may also be responsible for:

-Professional bookkeepers also provide other services, like helping with financial reports (profit-and-loss, balance sheet, cash flow report), and measuring business performance.
-Bookkeepers are also often BAS agents and can help file your taxes.
+Professional bookkeepers also provide other services, like helping with financial reports (profit-and-loss, balance sheet, cash flow report), doing GST returns, and measuring business performance.

 How software can help